ZacharyEspiritu/zacharyespiritu.github.io/_projects/2016-06-12-math-battle.markdown

 For marketing purposes, I designed and printed Math Battle "trading cards."
 They feature download information on the backside, and a randomized tile and background color combination on the front.

-I usually always have some on hand, so if you ever meet me in person, feel free to ask me for one.

 <figure class="lazyload">
     <img class="responsive-image lazyload" data-src="/images/projects/math-battle/trading-cards.jpg">
 </figure>